AlcoholRehabHelp Logo

 Alcohol and High Blood Pressure Medications

-Heart medications, particularly blood pressure medications, tend to interact negatively with alcohol.
+Heart medications, particularly blood pressure medications, interact negatively with alcohol.
 Mixing alcohol and anti-hypertensive medication can increase the risk of developing hypertension or hypotension.
-Hypotension refers to dangerously low blood pressure.

 Other Heart Risks of Heavy Alcohol Use

 Several other cardiovascular risk factors increase with alcohol abuse.
+These include:

 • Tachycardia: An increased heart rate that causes symptoms like anxiety and concentration issues

-• Cardiomyopathy: A condition that affects heart function and blood vessels.
+• Cardiomyopathy: A condition that affects heart function and blood vessels

 • Cardiac arrest: Commonly known as a heart attack